 Preventive health care includes having regular gynecologic examinations, even when no symptoms are present, and screening tests.
-Screening tests are done before people have any symptoms to check for disorders that can be prevented or treated effectively if recognized early (see see Table 2: Selected Screening Schedule for Adults*).
+Screening tests are done before people have any symptoms to check for disorders that can be prevented or treated effectively if recognized early (see see Table 2: Some Recommended Screening Tests for Adults*).

 Women should have a gynecologic evaluation every year starting at about age 13 to 18.
 A pelvic examination is not usually done before age 21 unless there is a problem, such as irregular periods, pelvic pain, or a vaginal discharge.
 Doctors test sexually active adolescents for sexually transmitted diseases, sometimes without doing a pelvic examination.
 Pelvic examinations are recommended for all women, starting at age 21.
 However, a woman can talk with her health care practitioner about whether these examinations need to be started at this age.
 Also, at age 21, most women should start having tests to screen for cervical cancer, such as a Papanicolaou (Pap) test.